Metacognitive Monitoring: Fixing Student Overconfidence in the Classroom

 Why students overestimate what they know and how to fix it.
 Research-backed calibration strategies from Hacker (1998) and Dunning-Kruger for UK classrooms.

-A Year 11 learner sits at her desk for six hours, methodically re-reading her chemistry notes and highlighting key points in different colours.
-She feels confident, convinced she knows the material inside out.
+A Year 11 learner sits at her desk for six hours, re-reading her chemistry notes and highlighting key points in different colours.
+She feels confident and believes she knows the material inside out.
 The next day, her mock exam result arrives: 42%.
-How did six hours of focussed revision lead to such a disappointing outcome?
-The answer lies in broken metacognitive monitoring.
+How did six hours of focussed revision lead to this result?

-Independent learning matters for GCSE and A-Level success.
-Learners who misjudge their understanding waste revision time.
-This particularly affects disadvantaged learners, (Bjork, 1999).
-These learners often lack effective study strategies and self-awareness, (Dunning, 2011; Kruger, 1999).
-They may not reach their full potential, (Metcalfe, 2009).
+Independent learning matters for success at GCSE and A-Level.
+Learners who misjudge their understanding can waste revision time.
+This particularly affects disadvantaged learners (Bjork, 1999).

-Research consistently shows that most students are poor judges of their own learning.
+Research consistently shows that most learners are poor judges of their own learning.
 They mistake familiarity with fluency, confuse recognition with recall, and let overconfidence derail their preparation.
 The good news?
 Calibration can be taught, measured, and improved through targeted classroom strategies.

 Metacognitive monitoring is the ongoing assessment of your own learning whilst engaged in a task.
 It's the internal voice asking: 'Do I understand this?'
 'Am I making progress?'
 'Should I change approach?'
 This constant self-evaluation forms half of what psychologists Thomas Nelson and Louis Narens called the metacognitive system.

-Nelson and Narens (1990) describe metacognition using two linked processes: monitoring and control.
+Nelson and Narens (1990) describe metacognition through two linked processes: monitoring and control.
 Monitoring means judging a learner's current learning state.
-Control means acting based on those judgements.
-Monitoring is like a car's speedometer.
-Control is like the accelerator and brakes.
+Control means acting on those judgements.

 In classroom terms, monitoring happens when a Year 8 learner reads a history paragraph and thinks: 'I'm not sure I understand the causes of World War One.'
 Control kicks in when they decide to re-read the section or ask for help.
 The system works beautifully when monitoring is accurate.